audeering/shift/README.md

 ## Inference

-To run the examples below, if `api.py` runs on a different machine, copy [here](https://github.com/audeering/shift/blob/main/tts.py#L85) the IP shown in the terminal of `api.py`.
+For below examples, if `api.py` runs on a different machine, copy [here](https://github.com/audeering/shift/blob/main/tts.py#L85) the IP shown in the terminal of `api.py`.

 **Text To Speech**